The Twins Almanac for July

 Don Zimmer Knocked Unconscious

 St. Paul Saints shortstop Don Zimmer was leading the league in home runs when he was knocked unconscious by a pitch that fractured his forehead on this date in 1953.
 He didn’t recognize teammates when they visited him in the hospital two days later.
-He missed the rest of the season, but remarkably made major league debut a year later.
+He missed the rest of the season, but remarkably made his major league debut a year later.

 Zimmer of course went on to become the ultimate baseball lifer, continuing to wear a major league uniform as a coach into his 80s.